Xenox473/AssessmentSim/README.md

 ![Frontend Design](readme_media/frontend_design.png)

 Not the best drawing, but it gets the idea across!
 From then on I set about creating the view for the first question.
 I reached my first reusable component with the answers button.
-Each button was tasked with the same job of sppending the `question_id` and `answer.value` to a state named `responses`.
+Each button was tasked with the same job of sending the `question_id` and `answer.value` to a state value named `responses`.
 Once I had a functional first step, I created a `QuestionWrapper` component that accepted a question and a list of possible answers.
 Then, I iterated through the list of questions with an `ActiveQuestionIndex`that incremented whenever an answer was picked.
-For the progress bar, I imported the `<LinearProgressBar>` component from MUI and assigned the value to be `(ActiveQuestionIndex / Questions.length) * 100`.
+For the progress bar, I imported the `<LinearProgressBar>` component from MUI and assigned the value to be `(activeQuestionIndex / Questions.length) * 100`.
 I was torn about setting the progress bar to 0 or 1/8 on the first step, but in the end I decided to stick with the former as it felt more intuitive - you'd want the bar to move after you've taken action, not before (I'd think).
-Once all the questions were asked `(ActiveQuestionIndex === Questions.length)`, I bundle up the `reponses` state and send it to the backend.
+Once all the questions were asked `(activeQuestionIndex === questions.length)`, the `reponses` state value is sent to the backend.
 I did add a welcome card at the start of the assessment and a results card at the end which awaits the response from the backend and displays the assessments.
 It also provides the option to take you back to the welcome screen, providing a seamless user experience.

 ![UX_flow](readme_media/UX_flow.gif)

-Once I had things running smoothly, I spent some time stylizing and refactoring components and variables for improved readability.
+Once I had things running smoothly, I spent some time styling and refactoring components and variables for improved readability.

 ### Describe how you would deploy this as a true production app on the platform of your choice:
   Due to the fact that everything is already containerized through Docker, it should be fairly straight forward to run on a virtual cloud machine such as an EC2 instance.
 I had tried this approach but due to cost and time reasons, I haven't been able to set one up yet.